Skip to Main Content

 Suggestions for Faculty

-Tips for effective library instruction:
+Tips for effective workshops:

 • If meeting synchronously: